 Series 7 Practice Test

 The free Series 7 practice test will assist you in passing the Series 7 exam, which is a test that assesses the test-taker’s knowledge and ability to perform adequately in the stockbroker profession.
 The Series 7 exam will consist of 260 multiple-choice questions that cover five different functions.
 These functions are as follows: Seeks business for the broker-dealer through customers and potential customers; Evaluates customers’ other security holdings, financial situation and needs, financial status, tax status, and investment objective; Opens accounts, transfers assets and maintains appropriate account records; Provides customers with information on investments and makes suitable recommendations; as well as Obtains and verifies customers’ purchases and sales instructions, enters orders, and follows up.
 The Series 7 practice test will address the same content.
 The Series 7 exam will take a total of six hours to complete.

 Series 7 Study Guide

 Mometrix Academy is a completely free Series 7 exam prep resource provided by Mometrix Test Preparation.
-If you find benefit from our efforts here, check out our premium quality Series 7 study guide to take your studying to the next level.
+If you find benefit from our efforts here, check out our premium Series 7 study guide and Series 7 flashcards to take your studying to the next level.
 Just click the Series 7 study guide link below.
 Your purchase also helps us make even more great, free Series 7 study materials content for test-takers.

 Series 7 Sample Questions